google/dnae/README.md

     -   a `core` folder, which includes the main files which will be copied into the Compute Engine virtual machine executing each task
     -   a `utils` folder, including different utility libraries

-*   A `third_party` folder, populated when running the `pip install -t third_party -r requirements.txt` command, which includes the external libraries needed.

 *   A `services` folder, one for each _service_ running in the project and with the corresponding files.